bamidev/browser-window/docs/GETTING-STARTED.md

 `apt install libwebkit2gtk-4.1-dev`

+## Set up Edge WebView2

+If you're going to use the Microsoft Edge WebView2 framework, you need to make sure that the runtime is installed on your system.

+### Some notes on cross-compilation

+Cross compilation to the `*-pc-windows-gnu` target works.
+Just make sure that MinGW is set up to find the headers of the win32 API.

+Moreover, you need to ship the executable together with the WebView2Loader.dll file.
+It can be obtained on non-Windows systems, by installing nuget, and obtaining it with:

+`nuget install Microsoft.Web.WebView2`

+It will be installed in the current working directory, and then the .dll file can be located at `Microsoft.Web.WebView2.*/build/native/<arch>`.

 ## Set up CEF

 Keep in mind when you're going to use CEF, that _BrowserWindow_ is written to work for a specific version of CEF, and CEF does release new major versions fairly often.
-Therefore, it is recommended to obtain the version that _BrowserWindow_ supports, which currently is v121.
+Therefore, it is recommended to obtain the version that _BrowserWindow_ supports, which currently is v122.
 Use other versions at your own risk.

 CEF isn't generally available in package managers, so it needs to be set up manually.
 Luckily, there are binaries avaiable.
 You can also build it from source, but that is a whole other beast and it is not covered by this guide.

+If you want to set up CEF by building it from source, take a look at [this](https://bitbucket.org/chromiumembedded/cef/wiki/MasterBuildQuickStart.md).
+However, it will take a lot of effort, time, memory & disk space for the compilation process.

 ### Download & Extract